tomelam/learn-dojo-building/README.md

 dojo create [app] --name <appName>
 ```

-Each of the five scripts in the current difrectory checks its prerequisite
+Each of the five scripts in the current directory checks its prerequisite
 setup and, if the setup has been done, executes a command from the
 "Dojo Building Guide" or notifies the user about the setup: